Semantic Relations and Deep Learning: Attributional features: word embeddings

 A number of methods have been proposed to induce a representation for words in a space with fewer dimensions, much lower than the dimensions in a distributional representation .
 The number $d$ of dimensions is a preset parameter.
 A high value of $d$ will lead to a larger but more precise representation, while a lower value will yield a more abstract representation.
 Finding the best balance between these options often depends on the task; commonly chosen values for $d$ are in the hundreds.

 \newcite{furnas88} applied Singular Value Decomposition (SVD) to the approximation of a word-document co-occurrence matrix.
-In the process, they uncovered the latent semantic structure of words and documents as low-dimensional vectors with shared dimensions.\footnote{The dimensions were low in comparison with the size of the vocabulary, which was the base for standard distributional bag-of-words representations.} SVD is presented schematically in Figure \ref{fig:SVD}.
+In the process, they uncovered the latent semantic structure of words and documents as low-dimensional vectors in a new space with orthogonal dimensions.\footnote{The dimensions were low in comparison with the size of the vocabulary, which was the base for standard distributional bag-of-words representations.} SVD is presented schematically in Figure \ref{fig:SVD}.
 This was a step towards projecting words (and documents) into a continuous low-dimensional vector space.

 In follow-up work, \newcite{jolliffe02} showed that Principal Component Analysis (PCA), a variation of SVD, can project the word-document vectors into a lower-dimensional space, and that can help reveal the hidden structure of the data.